 Fuel Surcharge Updates

-Changes to the FedEx Express - Europe, Middle East, India and Africa Division fuel surcharge are applied effective the first Monday of each month.
+Changes to the FedEx Express - Europe, Middle East, India and Africa Division fuel surcharge are applied effective each Monday.
 The surcharge percentage will be reflected on your FedEx invoice.
-Information on the fuel surcharge for each month will be available approximately two weeks before the surcharge is applicable.
+Information on the fuel surcharge for each week will be available approximately the Friday before the surcharge is applicable.

 - For FedEx Express, see the USGC index for the spot price per gallon of kerosene-type jet fuel.

 - The prices in these indexes are published by the U.S. Department of Energy and FedEx is not responsible for the information provided.

 - There is a two-week lag between the fuel price index and the fuel surcharge.
 For example, the fuel surcharge for January 1st 2018 is based on the average U.S. jet fuel spot price reported by the U.S. Department of Energy for December 22nd.

 NOTE: Clicking on the links above will open a new website external to fedex.com in a new browser window.